One Is a Lonely Number

 One Is a Lonely Number (also known as Two Is a Happy Number) is a 1972 American drama film directed by Mel Stuart, and starring Trish Van Devere, Janet Leigh, and Melvyn Douglas.
-The screenplay, based upon the short story "The Good Humor Man" by Rebecca Morris, was written by David Seltzer.
+The screenplay, based upon the 1967 The New Yorker short story "The Good Humor Man" by Rebecca Morris, was written by David Seltzer.

 Plot

-The story follows Aimee Brower (Van Devere), who wakes and finds her husband has left her.
+Aimee Brower wakes and finds her husband James has left her.
 After learning everything about why he did it, she then proceeds to put her life back together.